inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 | \!
 Landslide             | Agriculture, industrial                   |
 +--------------------------+-------------------------------------------+

-\* Is available for hazard layer footprints only, the next version of InaSAFE will allow for Modelled hazards.
+\* Is available for hazard layer footprints only, the next version of
+   |project_name| will allow for Modelled hazards.

 \!
-To come in future version of InaSAFE
+To come in future version of |project_name|

 The input Exposure layer must have: